 Detailed instructions for petitioning the graduate faculty and obtaining final approval from the Graduate Academic Affairs Committee are available in theand in the Graduate Student Services Office.
 These instructions also address some of the issues that must be considered by students seeking a LOA.
 However, it is the responsibility of the student to understand the LOA policy and the ramifications of a LOA on their loan repayment schedules, future financial aid/scholarship eligibility, health insurance coverage, re-activation of enrollment, etc.; and, to plan accordingly.
 International doctoral students must consult with the Director of Graduate and International Student Services before applying for an LOA.

 A student who leaves the Graduate School during an academic term must officially withdraw from all classes, as well as secure approval from appropriate campus offices.
 Only those students who follow these procedures and return all appropriate documents to the Registrar will be classified as withdrawn in good standing.
-Withdrawal forms are obtained from Graduate Student Services or the Registrar’s Office.
+Withdrawal forms are obtained from the Registrar’s Office.
 For refund information see the Financial Information section of this catalog.

 A student who leaves the College during the semester without obtaining permission to withdraw will be administratively withdrawn and may forfeit all fees or deposits paid to the College and "F" grades assigned.